 Any of the indicators listed above may in isolation indicate future potential for peat landslides to occur and combinations of these features may indicate a greater susceptibility to failure.
 Greater peat thickness and steeper angles are rarely cited as the drivers of peat instability alone.
-Evans and Warburton (2007) and Boylan et al. (2008) note that the majority of recorded failures are on relatively low gradients (typically 4-8°) and in thin to moderate thickness peats (typically 0.5 - 2.0m deep in blanket peat, but thicker in raised bogs; Boylan et al., 2008).
+Evans and Warburton (2007) and Boylan et al. (2008) note that the majority of recorded failures are on relatively low gradients (typically 4 to 8°) and in thin to moderate thickness peats (typically 0.50 to 2.00m deep in blanket peat, but thicker in raised bogs; Boylan et al., 2008).